Dani-24/Toaster_Engine/docs/README.md

 ### And More

 Just test all the top-bar menu options to see all the UI features as window options & Engine information and 3rd party software used as [Glew](https://glew.sourceforge.net) [Mmgr](https://github.com/RIscRIpt/mmgr), [GPUDetector](https://www.intel.es/content/www/es/es/homepage.html) and [DevIL](https://openil.sourceforge.net)

+Remember to check Window -> Configuration to play with some render functionalities, check the input and the memory use.

 ## Special Functionalities : Skeletal Animations